Quick Answer

 Standard Quoting (All Paid Plans)

-Every paid ServiceM8 plan (from Lite at £8/month) includes basic quoting.
+Every paid ServiceM8 plan (from Starter at £25/month) includes basic quoting.
 You can create quotes from a job, add line items for labour and materials, set quantities and prices, and email the quote as a branded PDF.
 When the customer approves, you convert it to an invoice with one tap.
 ServiceM8 tracks quote status (draft, sent, accepted, declined) so you always know where each job stands.

 Proposals Add-on (Growing Plan and Above)